symfony/symfony-docs/routing/conditions.rst

 How to Restrict Route Matching through Conditions
 =================================================

-As you've seen, a route can be made to match only certain routing wildcards (via regular expressions), HTTP methods, or host names.
-But the routing system can be extended to have an almost infinite flexibility using ``conditions``:
+A route can be made to match only certain routing placeholders (via regular expressions), HTTP methods, or host names.
+If you need more flexibility to define arbitrary matching logic, use the ``conditions`` routing option:

 .. configuration-block::